 The Saxon tribes originated from Lower Saxony or Niedersachsen in northern Germany, the Angles probably came from Angelm in Schleswig-Holstein.
-At the same time, the Jutes and the Frisians from the forests and moors of Jutland, (Southern Schleswig) Denmark were also settling in the British Isles, some sources state that the Jutes were actually the Geats, of southern Sweden, mentioned int he epic poem Beowulf.
+At the same time, the Jutes and the Frisians from the forests and moors of Jutland, (Southern Schleswig) Denmark was also settling in the British Isles, some sources state that the Jutes were the Geats, of southern Sweden, mentioned in the epic poem Beowulf.
 All three groups of invaders spoke closely related German dialects.

-The Celts were finally either assimilated into Anglo-Saxon society as slaves or driven into the fringes of Britain, Wales, the Cornish peninsula and the north western area of Cumbria.
+The Celts were finally either assimilated into Anglo-Saxon society or driven into the fringes of Britain, Wales, the Cornish peninsula and the northwestern area of Cumbria.
 Wales derives its name from the Anglo-Saxon word Wealas, meaning foreigner, Cornwall derives from the words Kernow and Waelas, Cumbria from the Celtic word Cymru, meaning comrades, while the conquered territory came to be referred to as Angleland.

 The Anglo-Saxon tribal kingdoms existed in a state of internecine warfare.
 Occasionally a king of one of the larger three kingdoms, Wessex, Mercia and Northumbria, would emerge from the dynastic turmoil to be accepted as Bretwalda (Bretanwealda in Old English) or overlord by the others.

-In the 630s, Birinus (600-649) converted the kingdom of Wessex under Cynegils (d.642), who was baptised with King Oswald of Bernicia as his godafther, leading Birinus to be known as the "apostle to the West Saxons", he later became the first Bishop of Dorchester.
+In the 630s, Birinus (600-649) converted the kingdom of Wessex under Cynegils (d.642), who was baptised with King Oswald of Bernicia as his godfather, leading Birinus to be known as the "apostle to the West Saxons", later become the first Bishop of Dorchester.